mmistakes/minimal-mistakes/_pages/about.md

 ---
 ## Introduction

 **Hi there!** I'm currently a senior at UC Berkeley studying machine learning, CS theory theory, and math.
+I'll post about paper reviews, literature, and other cool topics I find on this blog.

 ---
 ## Internships